commonpike/sketch-recurse-export/README.md

 or just a flat list of files named as the layer.
 But you can do the latter without the plugin, just in Sketch > File > Export

+## Install

+Download the plugin from the **Releases** tab in this repo.
+Unzip and doubleclick on the `.sketchplugin` file to install.
+It should now appear in Sketch.app under the menu item `Plugins`.

+[^1]: It ignores the size settings in your export format.
+If anyone can get that working, let me know.